 What is modified adjusted gross income (MAGI)?

 MAGI is used to determine if you qualify for certain tax deductions and retirement plans.
 Unfortunately, MAGI isn’t listed on your tax return.
 Calculate it by taking your adjusted gross income, which is listed on your return, and adding back in certain deductions and accrued tax-exempt interest, such as:

 A robo-advisor is an automated investment platform that makes portfolio recommendations based on a series of questions it asks about your goals, risk tolerance and timeline.

-- Limited personalizationy.
+Limited personalization.
 A robo-advisor makes recommendations based on algorithms and calculators, which can be somewhat generic.

-- No face-to-face interactionsy.
+No face-to-face interactions.
 No matter how advanced robo-advisors get, they’ll never be a true replacement for financial advisors.

 While you may find some real estate properties or private real estate investment trusts (REITS) looking for a $5,000 investment, you’re better off choosing publicly-traded and public non-traded REITs since they typically offer lower investment minimums.

 Good for beginners.
 REIT investors don’t manage any property, so it’s an easy way to get started in real estate with minimal experience.

 Low minimum deposits.
 Many REITs have opening deposits of less than $1,000.

 Dividend payments.
 Receive a regular cash flow in the form of monthly or quarterly dividends.